 Cultivating work-life balance was one of Dr. Shah’s top priorities when scouting and ranking programs.
 He even treated the interview process as a “fourth-year farewell,” taking more than 30 interviews in cities across the country and using the trips to catch up with friends and consider his social prospects in each location.

-Dr. Shah initially spoke with the AMA for this article during his third year in residency.
+Dr. Shah—who has worked extensively on the AMA on the topic of medical student and physician finance—initially spoke with the AMA for this article during his third year in residency.
 He has since completed his University of Chicago residency and is now a regional anesthesia fellow at University of Illinois at Chicago.

-“Work-life balance should be very important to you as an applicant,” he said.
+“Work-life balance should be very important to you as an applicant,” said Dr. Shah.
 “You want to have a life where you can focus on activities outside of the hospital.
 Clinical experience is important, but your personal life is also important.
 I focused on big cities because I wanted to meet people, go out, socialize.
 I had learned from my time in the workforce before medical school how important those things were to me.”

 Windy City calls